rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/deploy/Readme.md

 # Detailed steps of deploy.sh

 1. Prompt user for cluster API URL and authentication token
-2. Log `oc` in to the cluster
+2. Log `oc` in to the cluster using the URL and token
 3. Change to the `lakefs` project
 4. Deploy MinIO using the `minio-for-lakefs.yaml` file.
-This manifest file, when applied to the cluster, will deploy MinIO and create a random root username and password.
+This manifest file, when applied to the cluster, will deploy MinIO, create the required storage buckets and create a random root username and password.
 After this step, you should be able to log into the MinIO console using the `minio-console` route and the generated crendentials stored in the secret.
 ```
 $ oc apply -f minio-for-lakefs.yaml
 ```
 5. Create the lakeFS config file in a configmap using the `lakefs-config-job.yaml` file.
 This manifest file, when applied to the cluster, will create the config map used to store the *lakeFS* configuration, which is used when it is brought up.
 This configuration will include the login credentials to the lakeFS console, accessible from its route, and the configuration and credentials lakeFS will use to access the backend MinIO object storage.
-This will also create the required storage buckets in MinIO.
 ```
 $ oc apply -f lakefs-config-job.yaml
 ```